-- •The student "officially" drops the class on or before the refund deadline (Friday ending the second week of instruction for full semester classes or ten percent of a short-term class), and - •The drop(s) reduces the student's currently enrolled unit load
+- •The student officially drops the class on or before the refund deadline (Friday ending the second week of instruction for full semester classes or ten percent of a short-term class), and - The drop(s) reduces the student's currently enrolled unit load.

 Refund dates vary for each short term class (see refund deadline information listed in the Schedule of Classes).
-Dropping before the refund deadline date for the class determines whether or not a credit is available on your student account for refund.
+Dropping before the refund deadline date for the class determines whether or not a credit may be refunded.

-If you paid your enrollment fees then were approved for a fee waiver, but there is no credit showing on your student account for you to request a refund, please contact Admissions and Records at your local campus or center.
+If students paid enrollment fees and subsequently were approved for a fee waiver, but there is no credit showing on the student account for which to request a refund, contact Admissions and Records at Yuba College or the Sutter County Center.